New Supersymmetric Localizations from Topological Gravity: Introduction and Summary

-We stress that the aformentioned map is highly non-trivial.
-Contrary to na\"ive expectations, most of topological bosonic background fields are not, in any sense, bosonic fields of ``topologically twisted'' SG.
+The equations for the BRST invariant topological backgrounds are the topological counterpart of the equations for the generalized covariantly constant spinors of SG.
+However, contrary to the na\" ive expectation, the topological gravity system which is relevant in our framework is {\it not} a topological twist of the supergravity of the standard approach.
+In fact, the relation that we uncover between the generalized covariantly constant spinors of the supergravity approach and the solutions of the cohomological equations of the topological approach is non-trivial.
+Most of topological bosonic background fields are not, in any sense, bosonic fields of {\sl topologically twisted} SG.
 Several of the BRST invariant topological backgrounds are bilinears of the covariantly constant spinors of supergravity.
-For example, the ghost-for-ghost field\footnote{The ghost-for-ghosts of topological gauge and gravity theories are also referred to as ``super-ghosts''.} of TG is identified with the spinorial bilinear which defines the Killing vector of the spacetime metric.
+For example, the ghost-for-ghost field\footnote{The ghost-for-ghosts of topological gauge and gravity theories are also referred to as {\sl super-ghosts}.} of TG is identified with the spinorial bilinear which defines the Killing vector of the spacetime metric.
 Conversely, the SG fields which correspond to a BRST invariant topological background are, in general, non-linear functionals of the fields of TG.
-In Section \ref{sub:compSUGRA} we will explicitly construct these functionals for the specific case of two-dimensional $\mathcal{N} = (2,2)$ SG: however we stress that the construction we introduce, which is in essence based on general properties of Fierz identities, can be readily generalized to other dimensions and to higher extended supersymmetry.
+In this work, we explicitly construct these functionals for the specific case of two-dimensional $\mathcal{N} = (2,2)$ SG.

-The construction goes as follows.
-From the generalized covariantly constant spinor equations of the SG, we derive a set of equations satisfied by the spinor bilinears.
-We then observe that the equations for the BRST invariant topological backgrounds turn out to be a {\it subset} of these equations.
-We will show that they form a {\it minimal subset} in the sense that solutions of the TG equations completely fix corresponding solutions of all the SG equations for the spinor bilinears.

-In the traditional approach in which matter SQFT is coupled to SG, the supersymmetry preserving bosonic backgrounds are obtained in two steps: first by solving the covariantly constant spinor equations and then by expressing the bosonic backgrounds in terms of the spinor bilinears.
-In the approach in which the matter SQFT is coupled to the background of TG and topological gauge theory, the BRST invariant bosonic backgrounds are derived directly.
-In this regard, the topological formulation does not only provide the simplest way to solve the SG equation but also gives a precise definition of (topological) equivalent BRST invariant backgrounds.
-Indeed, in the approach of TG and topological gauge theory, the distinction between fields and supersymmetry parameters is irrelevant: all variables are fields on which topological gauge transformations act.
-So, it is a simple matter to see whether two topological backgrounds are gauge equivalent.

-Using our map, this provides a way to characterize gauge equivalence among seemingly different SG backgrounds.
-To the best of our knowledge, such equivalence relations are new and hard to directly see in the SG framework.